cryspen/bertie/Benchmarks.md

 We compare with [Rustls](https://github.com/rustls/rustls) as it is the most popular TLS implementation in Rust and claims to be [almost as fast as OpenSSL](https://www.memorysafety.org/blog/rustls-performance/).

+- [ ] Note that simd is currently disabled on arm in libcrux.

 ### M1 Pro

 #### Client